 The city boasts of a great sustainable bus transport system all running on low impact bio-diesel.
 More than half of the city’s population depend on this transport system, so any savings with noxious gases here, are highly sought.
 This city is also known for its mass recycling projects, Curitiba has become a model for other metropolises to follow.

 The city is graced with numerous beautiful parks and around 14 forests.
-The major shopping areas are located as pedestrian only zones and are served with numerous bike paths all criss crossing the city.
-Curtiba plans to develop a metro system and an extra 300km bike routes in the future.
+The major shopping areas are located as pedestrian-only zones and are served with numerous bike paths all crisscrossing the city.
+Curitiba plans to develop a metro system and extra 300km bike routes in the future.
 With the high cost of introducing such projects into the cities infrastructure, the city is working on finding the finances to fund these future projects.

 The city also has numerous beautiful parks with benches, playgrounds, and breathtaking terrains, which makes cycling through the city a pleasure for the senses.
-The city fathers are also very keen about getting its residents to recycle and compost.
-Since 1995, the city has reduced its emissions by 50%, city council ambitions are driving it to be the first carbon neutral city by 2025.
+The city fathers are also very keen on getting its residents to recycle and compost.
+Since 1995, the city has reduced its emissions by 50%, city council ambitions are driving it to be the first carbon-neutral city by 2025.

 San Francisco, California